 Musical Director / Conductor

-His operatic repertoire includes Mozart’s Le nozze di Figaro and Die Zauberflöte; Rossini’s Il barbiere di Siviglia; Verdi’s Macbeth, La forza del destino and Otello, Puccini’s La bohème, Madama Butterfly, Tosca, and Il Trittico; Leoncavallo’s Pagliacci; Bizet’s Carmen; Tchaikovsky’s Eugene Onegin; Rimsky-Korsakov’s The Tale of the Tsar Saltan; Prokofiev’s The Love for Three Oranges; Debussy’s Pelléas et Mélisande; Léhar’s Die lustige Witwe; Janacek’s Jenůfa; Ravel’s L’heure Espagnole; Bartok’s Bluebeard’s Castle and Britten’s The Turn of the Screw, amongst others.
+His operatic repertoire includes Mozart’s Le nozze di Figaro and Die Zauberflöte; Rossini’s Il barbiere di Siviglia; Verdi’s Macbeth, La forza del destino and Otello, Puccini’s La bohème, Madama Butterfly, Tosca, and Il Trittico; Leoncavallo’s Pagliacci; Bizet’s Carmen; Tchaikovsky’s Eugene Onegin; Rimsky-Korsakov’s The Tale of the Tsar Saltan; Prokofiev’s The Love for Three Oranges; Debussy’s Pelléas et Mélisande; Léhar’s Die lustige Witwe; Janacek’s Jenůfa; Ravel’s L’heure Espagnole; Bartok’s Bluebeard’s Castle; Britten’s The Turn of the Screw and Menotti’s The Medium, amongst others.
 His equally varied ballet repertoire includes The Nutcracker, Sleeping Beauty, Swan Lake, Sylvia, A Midsummer Night’s Dream, The Firebird, Petrushka, Rite of Spring, Apollo, Le Spectre de la Rose, The Swan, Jewels, Bambi/In the Jungle, Chopiniana, Carnaval, Scheherazade, Cinderella, Romeo and Juliet, Raymonda, Symphony in C, Paquita, La Bayadère, Inside the Lines, Serenade, Push Comes to Shove and Le jeune homme et la mort.

-At the Northern Lights Music Festival, Heine has conducted new productions of Gianni Schicchi, Pagliacci, La bohème, Carmen, The Merry Widow, Madama Butterfly, Eugene Onegin, Il barbiere di Siviglia and La Traviata.
+At the Northern Lights Music Festival, Heine has conducted new productions of Gianni Schicchi, Pagliacci, La bohème, Carmen, The Merry Widow, Madama Butterfly, Eugene Onegin, Il barbiere di Siviglia, Tosca and The Medium.
 Additionally, he has conducted notable premieres at the Mariinsky Theatre including Robert Carsen’s staging of My Fair Lady (co-production with the Théâtre du Châtelet, Paris), Delibes/Ashton’s Sylvia, and Anton Pimonov’s Bambi/In the Jungle.
-He premiered Pet Halmen’s staging of Mozart’s Die Zauberflöte at the Mikhailovsky Theatre in St. Petersburg (co-production with the Opéra de Lausanne, Switzerland), and most recently led a revival of Balanchine’s Serenade and the Russian premiere of Twyla Tharp’s Push Comes to Shove at the XVIII Mariinsky International Ballet Festival.
+He premiered Pet Halmen’s staging of Mozart’s Die Zauberflöte at the Mikhailovsky Theatre in St. Petersburg (co-production with the Opéra de Lausanne, Switzerland), and most recently led a revival of Balanchine’s Serenade and the Russian premiere of Twyla Tharp’s Push Comes to Shove at the XVIII Mariinsky International Ballet estival.

 Gavriel Heine and Valery Gergiev share conducting credits on the soundtrack recording of Marco Beltrami’s score to the film Matilda (released in 2017) with the Mariinsky Orchestra – a story about the relationship between the young future Tsar Nicholas II of Russia and the legendary ballerina of the Imperial Mariinsky Theatre, Mathilde Kschessinska.